BillJr99/Ursinus-CSPedagogy/_pages/Projects/proj-servicelearning.md

 1. Has design thinking changed the way you look at everyday things?
 2. What are some examples of outcomes in design that would benefit from a more holistic stakeholder design experience, and how might you lead a class of learners (in any subject) in a discussion about human-centric design?
 3. How might design thinking be incorporated into your own subject area?
-4. How might you transform an “ordinary” classroom activity to use guided inquiry and discovery processes such as those found within design thinking?
+4. How might you transform an "ordinary" classroom activity to use guided inquiry and discovery processes such as those found within design thinking?
 5. What kinds of community partnerships would be helpful to facilitate authentic design thinking activities or service learning for your students?

 ## First Draft